Sexism: Earnings gap

 Research at Cornell University and elsewhere indicates that mothers in the United States are less likely to be hired than equally qualified fathers and, if hired, receive a lower salary than male applicants with children.
 The OECD found that "a significant impact of children on women's pay is generally found in the United Kingdom and the United States".
 Fathers earn $7,500 more, on average, than men without children do.

 There is research to suggest that the gender wage gap leads to big losses for the economy.

+In some countries and age groups the gender pay gap has reversed.

 Causes for wage discrimination

-The non-adjusted gender pay gap (the difference without taking into account differences in working hours, occupations, education and work experience) is not itself a measure of discrimination.
+The non-adjusted gender pay gap (the difference without taking into account differences in working hours, occupations, education, and work experience) is not itself a measure of discrimination.
 Rather, it combines differences in the average pay of women and men to serve as a barometer of comparison.
 Differences in pay are caused by: